We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Everyone has their strengths, and it’s as if you’re becoming a moving company together.
 So, play to them.
 This makes it less punishing.

 The day of the big move should feel like a continuation of the process you’ve already been undergoing.

 If you’ve hired a moving company (and you should, if you can), they’ll do the lion’s share of the work for you.
 Due to COVID-19 regulations, many ask that you stay out of their way — so do exactly that.

 It’s important to have the boxes labeled for every room as well as identifying any that are full of fragile stuff.

-Make sure the first things you get set up in the new place are your bed — covers and all.
+Make sure the first thing you get set up in the new place is your bed — covers and all.
 If your move is anything like ours, you’ll want to crash whenever you feel like it.
 Which will be immediately.

 There can be a bizarre sense of nomad-ness that sets in directly after moving — where no necessary object is where you think it is, and you find yourself still living among boxes for a stretch of time with no immediate rush to get them out before a deadline.

 Anything and everything you can do to get your new home ready for actual adult living will go a long way in helping you restore any lost sanity.

 It can be hard to re-organize your entire life — but we can help with that.

 Once you’ve gotten settled, find ways to relax that feel good to you.
 Whether it’s yoga in a nearby park, long walks/runs to discover the area, or simply living in your space as well as you can, embrace your new environment and routine.